Dheeraj-Prashant/Computational-Statistics-Final-Project/README.md

 # Computational Statistics Final Project
-## A comparative study of the predictive analysis of logistic regression, Regression Trees and Random Forest.
+## A comparative study of the prediction of logistic regression, Regression Trees and Random Forest.
 ---

 ## Overview: